Activision/cwl-data/data/README.md

  * __Aggregate Stats__ - basic stats summed over a certain period of time (series, tournament, season) then normalized per game to allow player vs player comparisons, such as `season k/d`, `kills per game`, `plants per round`, `points per game`, ...
  * __Advanced Stats__ (aka Sabermetrics) - complex derived stats that *best* describe player performance and/or enable *better* player vs player comparisons, such as `QBR` from football (american), `WAR` and `OPS+` from baseball, `PER` in basketball, ...

 For Call of Duty, everything from basic stats to advanced stats is under active investigation.
-What stats are best when comparing players, when comparing teams?
+What stats are best when comparing players?
+When stats are best when comparing teams?
 What stats best predict future performance?
 What stats can be used to succinctly capture the story of the games, the series, the pool, or the tournament?

 ## The Stats